SquareSR/Testing-Red-Classic/beginner.md

 Silph Rocket #1:
 - Arbok: X Acc + HD
-	- (if paralyzed by Glare, use Parlyz Heal immediately in fight)
+	- If paralyzed by Glare, use Parlyz Heal immediately in fight

 Get the Card Key.